maurovh/SharkCoder/README.md

 # SharkCoder

-SharkCoder is a quiz app with two mini-games designed to add some fun to your learning experience.
+SharkCoder is a quiz app with two mini-games designed to add some fun while you test your coding knowledge with a variety of questions from different programming topics.
 This app was developed in 24 hours by a team of four (me and three other colleages) during the final hackathon at our bootcamp of full-stack developers at Academia de Código.